Baltimore City Council: History

 Since 1926, Baltimore City elections occurred the year following the gubernatorial cycle with elected officials taking office in the same year as the election.
-From the 1920s to the 1970s City elections were held in the Spring, with primary elections in March and the general election in May, with the winners also taking office in May.
-In the 1970s the elections were changed to the Fall, with the primary occurring in September and the general in November and the winners taking office in December.
-In 2012 the city's elections were moved to coincide with the Presidential election cycle.
+From the 1920s to the 1970s city elections were held in the spring, with primary elections in March and the general election in May, with the winners also taking office in May.
+In the 1970s the elections were changed to the fall, with the primary occurring in September and the general in November and the winners taking office in December.
+In 2012 the city's elections were moved to coincide with the presidential election cycle.
 This changed the 2015 election to 2016 and gave councilmembers elected in 2011 a five-year term.

+Reflecting the near-total dominance of the Democratic Party in city politics, no Republican has been elected to the council since 1939.

 City Council President

 The council president is elected citywide.
 The council president presides over the council and serves as a voting member.
-In addition to their role on the council, the council president is also President of the Board of Estimates and serves as ex officio mayor pro tempore.
+In addition to their role on the council, the council president is also president of the Board of Estimates and serves as ex officio mayor pro tempore.
 In the event the mayor's office falls vacant, the council president automatically becomes mayor for the balance of the term.
 If the position of council president is vacant, the members of the council elect the new council president.